Human factors in diving equipment design: Distance lines and line markers, reels and spools

-A dive reel comprises a spool to hold the line, with a winding knob, which rotates on an axle, attached to a frame, with a handle to hold the assembly in position while in use.
+A dive reel comprises a spool to hold the line.
+It is coupled with a winding knob which rotates on an axle attached to a frame, with a handle to hold the assembly in position while in use.
 A line guide is almost always present to prevent line from unwinding unintentionally, and there is usually a method of clipping the reel to the diver's harness when not in use.
 Reels may be made from a wide variety of materials, but near neutral buoyancy and resistance to impact damage are desirable features.
 Reels may also be open or closed.
 This refers to the presence of a cover around the spool, which is intended to reduce the risk of line tangles on the spool, or line flipping over the side and causing a jam.
 To some extent this works, but if there is a jam the cover effectively prevents the diver from correcting it.
-Open reels allow easy access to free jams caused by overwinds or line getting caught between spool and handle and allow visual checks on the line while winding it in.
+Open reels allow easy access to free jams caused by overwinds or line getting caught between spool and handle, and allow visual checks on the line while winding it in.
 Reels should be easy to use and lockable to prevent unintentionally unrolling, and have sufficient friction to prevent overruns.
-Reels used for deploying DSMBs usually have a thumb release ratchet to prevent unwinding when there is tension on the line.
+Reels used for deploying DSMBs usually have a thumb release ratchet to allow free running deployment and to prevent unwinding when there is tension on the line at other times.
 A reel with a closed handle is less tiring to hold for long periods, particularly when wearing thick or stiff gloves.

-Finger spools are a simple, compact low tech alternative to reels best suited to relatively short lengths of line.
-They are simply a pair of circular flanges with a hole in the middle, connected by a tubular hub, which is suitably sized to use a finger as an axle when unrolling the line.
-Line is secured by clipping a bolt snap through a hole on one of the flanges and over the line as it leaves the reel.
-Line is reeled in by holding the spool with one hand and simply winding the line onto the spool by hand.
+Finger spools are a simple, compact, and low tech alternative to reels that are best suited to relatively short lengths of line.
+They are a pair of circular flanges with a hole in the middle, connected by a tubular hub, which is sized to use a finger as an axle when unrolling the line.
+The line is secured by clipping a bolt snap through a hole on one of the flanges and over the line as it leaves the reel.
+It is reeled in by holding the spool with one hand and simply winding the line onto the spool by hand.
 Spools are most suitable for reasonably short lines, up to about 50 m, as it becomes tedious to roll up longer lengths.
-The small, compact size, and low cost make them useful for various purposes where long line is not required.
 The double end bolt snap for locking the line may also be used as an aid for winding it in, to avoid line abrasion of the fingers or gloves.